-Beneath its elevated section the Westway Project added artistic embellishments and the North Kensington Amenity Trust (later the Westway Development Trust) helped to establish leisure and cultural amenities.
+Beneath its elevated section the Westway Project added artistic embellishments and the North Kensington Amenity Trust (now the Westway Trust) helped to establish leisure and cultural amenities.

 The Westway provides the setting for JG Ballard’s novel Concrete Island.
 Ballard compared the Westway with Cambodia’s temple city Angkor Wat, calling it “a stone dream that will never awake.”